Thorvald Stoltenberg

 Thorvald Stoltenberg (8 July 1931 – 13 July 2018) was a Norwegian politician and diplomat.
 He served as Minister of Defence from 1979 to 1981 and Minister of Foreign Affairs from 1987 to 1989 and again from 1990 to 1993 in two Labour governments.

-From 1989 to 1990 he served as the Norwegian ambassador to the UN.
-In 1990, he became the United Nations High Commissioner for Refugees but served only one year before he rejoined the Norwegian government.
-In 1992, Stoltenberg, together with nine Baltic Ministers of Foreign Affairs and an EU commissioner, founded the Council of the Baltic Sea States (CBSS) and the EuroFaculty.
-In 1993 appointed Special Representative of the UN Secretary-General for the former Yugoslavia and UN Co-Chairman of the Steering Committee of the International Conference on the former Yugoslavia.
+From 1989 to 1990, Stoltenberg served as the Norwegian ambassador to the United Nations.
+In 1990, he became the United Nations High Commissioner for Refugees, serving for one year after which he rejoined the Norwegian government.
+In 1992, Stoltenberg, together with nine Baltic ministers of foreign affairs and an EU commissioner, founded the Council of the Baltic Sea States (CBSS) and the EuroFaculty.
+In 1993, he was appointed Special Representative of the UN Secretary-General for the former Yugoslavia and U.N.
+Co-Chairman of the Steering Committee of the International Conference on the former Yugoslavia.
 Thorvald Stoltenberg was also the UN witness at the signing of Erdut Agreement.

-In 2003 he was appointed chairman of the board of International Institute for Democracy and Electoral Assistance (International IDEA).
-Between 1999 and 2008 he was President of the Norwegian Red Cross, the only president to serve three terms.
+In 2003 he was appointed chairman of the board of the International Institute for Democracy and Electoral Assistance (International IDEA).
+Between 1999 and 2008, he was President of the Norwegian Red Cross, the only president to serve three terms.
 He was also a member of the Trilateral Commission, and held a seat on their executive committee.

 At the local level, Stoltenberg was elected to the Oslo City Council in 2015.

 Youth

 Stoltenberg was born in Oslo, the son of Ingeborg (b.
-Andresen, 1904-1992) and major Theodor Emil Stoltenberg (1900-1998).
-In his youth Stoltenberg became heavily involved in the organization of Hungarian refugees fleeing the invading Soviet Army in 1956.
-In one particular situation, evacuating refugees by boat in the middle of the night, he jumped into the strong currents, risking his own life to save one of the boats.
-One of the other rescuers, future famous American journalist Barry Farber called this the greatest act of courage he has ever seen in his life.
-Stoltenberg himself kept the story a secret, until Farber in December 2006 revealed it on the Norwegian talk-show Først & sist.
+Andresen, 1905-1993) and Theodor Emil Stoltenberg (1900-1998).
+In his mid-20s, Stoltenberg became heavily involved in the organization of Hungarian refugees fleeing the invading Soviet Army in 1956.
+While evacuating refugees by boat in the middle of the night, he jumped into the strong currents, risking his own life to save one of the boats.
+One of the other rescuers, American journalist Barry Farber described witnessing the incident in December 2006 on the Norwegian talk-show Først & sist.